 At least one meeting per year is set aside with our directors as a strategic planning session.
 At these meetings, the Board reviews the strategic plan in detail, developed by management, taking into consideration both the opportunities and risks of the business.
 The strategic objectives are reviewed by the Board on a regular basis, with adjustments to the plan discussed and implemented as needed.
-The Board has also allocated time at each quarterly meeting for strategy discussion.
+Time is allocated at each quarterly Board meeting for strategy discussion.